zubinchopra/portaldocs/portal-sdk/generated/portalfx-data.md

 });
 ```

-The `QueryCache` parameters are as follows.
+Each parameter used in query cache works as follows:

-**DataModels.WebsiteModel**: The model type for the website.
+- *DataModels.WebsiteModel* - Model type for the website.
 This is usually auto-generated (see TypeMetadata section below).

-**WebsiteQuery**: The type that defines the parameters for the query.
+- *WebsiteQuery* - Type that defines the parameters for the query.
 This often will include sort order, filter parameters, paging data, etc.

-**entityTypeName**: Provides the name of the metadata type.
+- *entityTypeName* - Provides the name of the metadata type.
 This is usually auto-generated (see TypeMetadata section below).

-**sourceUri**: Provides the endpoint which will accept the HTTP request.
+- *sourceUri* - Provides the endpoint which will accept the HTTP request.

-**poll**: A boolean field which determines whether entries in this cache should be refreshed on a timer.
+- *poll* - A boolean which determines whether entries in this cache should be refreshed on a timer.
 You can use it in conjunction with property pollInterval can be used to override the default poll interval and pollPreservesClientOrdering can be used to preserve the client's existing record order when polling as opposed to using the order from the server response.

-**supplyData**: Allows the extension to override the logic used to perform an AJAX request.
+- *supplyData* - Allows you to override the logic used to perform an AJAX request.
 Allows for making the AJAX call, and post-processing the data before it is placed into the cache.

         ## Lifetime Manager